Key Practice Areas

 - That you would suffer extreme financial hardship if your application was refused.

 The above needs to be confirmed in a sworn affidavit from you and your employer.
-This is filed with the Court and served on the police prior to your hearing.
+This is filed with the curt and served on the police prior to your hearing.

 If a Magistrate is satisfied with regard to the above, then you will be granted a licence allowing you to drive for work purposes for the period of the disqualification (usually twice the period of suspension where no work licence is sought).
 There are usually strict conditions imposed on the work license order.
 These can include times and days during which you are permitted to drive, the class of motor vehicle you are allowed to drive, the necessity to wear a work uniform, carry a log book or refrain from carrying passengers.

-If you, a friend or family member have been charged with an offence of drink or drug driving, it is highly recommended that you obtain legal advice, especially if your livelihood is dependent on you holding a license.
-A member of our criminal and traffic team would be more than happy to assist you throughout this process to ensure that you obtain a result that is most favourable to your circumstances.
+If you, a friend or family member have been charged with an offence of drink or drug driving, it is highly recommended that you obtain legal advice from our expert traffic lawyers, especially if your livelihood is dependent on you holding a license.
+A member of our Criminal & Traffic Team would be more than happy to assist you throughout this process to ensure that you obtain a result that is most favourable to your circumstances.

 Our expert traffic lawyers are available at any of our local offices.